 About The US Press Association, US Press Association Press Pass & Credentials

-The US Press Association helps freelancers and other professionals leverage themselves against larger corporate media structures.
-Our objective is simple: to be a community that will support one another, work to progress our common cause of seeking, describing, capturing and reporting stories and events that are of interest to their respective audiences and to educate and provide essential resources.
+Joining the US Press Association empowers freelancers and professionals to compete with larger corporate media structures.
+We foster a supportive community that advances our common cause of seeking, describing, capturing, and reporting stories and events that resonate with our respective audiences.

-The US Press Association is not a part of or affiliated with the United States Federal Government.
+Please note that the US Press Association is independent of and not affiliated with the United States Federal Government.